QueensWIC/karishmadaga.github.io/README.md

 Hi there!
 I'm Karishma, a sophomore CS and Math student at Queen's University, Canada.

-I will
-* be in Seattle this summer as a [Microsoft](https://www.microsoft.com/en-ca) Explore intern
-* solo-travelling in Amsterdam and Germany in the end of April!
+I will be in Seattle this summer as a [Microsoft](https://www.microsoft.com/en-ca) Explore intern and solo-travelling in Amsterdam and Germany in the end of April!

-Currently, I
-* am an electrical team member of the [Queen's Space Engineering](http://qset.ca/) design team
-* outreach coordinator for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖
+Currently, I am an electrical team member of the [Queen's Space Engineering](http://qset.ca/) design team  and the Outreach Coordinator for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖.
+Email me if you would be interested in running a workshop or partnering with us :)

-Recently, I
-* was a software developer intern @[BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers
-* @[MakeHarvard](http://makeharvard.io/) learning about hardware and working with VR
-* @[Starcon](https://starcon.io/) learning about chatbots, rustlang, and more!
+Recently, I was a software developer intern @[BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers.
+I was also @[MakeHarvard](http://makeharvard.io/) learning about hardware and working with VR and @[Starcon](https://starcon.io/) learning about chatbots, rustlang, and more!

 I also love playing the tuba, stats, solo-travelling, attending math colloquiums, and going on coffee crawls.